-76-year-old female diagnosed with calcium pyrophosphate crystal arthritis.
+76-year-old female diagnosed with calcium pyrophosphate crystal arthritis

-Patient is a 76-year-old female who was diagnosed with crystal arthritis for the past 10 years and experienced onset of sharp knee pain three months ago.
-This patient frequently rubbed her right knee, where a bulging mass was located.
+Patient is a 76-year-old female who had been diagnosed with crystal arthritis for the past 10 years and sharp knee pain that started three months ago.
+This patient frequently rubbed her right knee; a bulging mass was located.
 The patient mentioned her bowlegs were a result of malnutrition, which she has suffered from since she was a child.
-The patient stays indoors unless she needs to visit a doctor.
+Patient stays indoors unless she needs to visit a doctor.